nikkhvat/gostat/README.md

-# GOStat
+# GOStat - Open Source Statistics Service

-Note: This project is created to showcase my proficiency in frontend and backend development.
+**Note**: This project is created to showcase my proficiency in frontend and backend development.

 Welcome to GOStat, a cutting-edge microservice-based application designed to handle HTTP request authentication and statistics with finesse.
 This project comprises several key microservices, each contributing to its overall functionality and prowess: